-A prototype, to be sure, but what a beautiful design and brilliant idea.
+It may be a faraway-seeming concept, to be sure, but what a beautiful design and brilliant idea this transforming tornado-proof underground house is.
 A combination of formal choices and built-in technologies recognize the awesome power of nature, and attempt to adapt to rather than defy environmental conditions on the ground (or in the sky).

 Under heavy winds, hydraulic systems kick in that shift the normally-lofted home down to safety below.
 As the residence drops underground, a waterproof roof layer slides into place to protect it.
 At each step, a series of sensors tell the home what conditions it needs to adapt to, and when it is safe to come back out.